rigetti/quil-rs/quil-rs/README.md

     the `from_*`, `as_*`, `to_*`, `is_*`, and `inner` methods have been removed,
     You should replace their usage with more typical Python operations (see below for examples).
     Note that `to_quil` and `parse` are still there for converting to/from `str`s.
-- The following functions are now attributes (so you no longer call them), making them consistent with other `getter`s already in `quil`:
+- The following functions are now `@property` attributes (so you no longer call them), making them consistent with other `getter`s already in `quil`:
     - `program.BasicBlock.label`
     - `program.BasicBlock.instructions`